Skip to content

 Dialogic Learning

-Learning form in which knowledge, reflection and competence development occur in continuous dialogue - with people and AI.
+A form of learning in which knowledge, reflection and competence development take place in continuous dialogue – with people and AI.

 Diagnostics

-Systematic process for recording, analyzing and evaluating competencies, values and potentials, but also hard skills.
-At Valcom, diagnostics includes AI-supported profile creation, self-assessment and 360° feedback with subsequent visualization in the radar chart as well as justified derivation of recommendations for individual learning goals and personalized learning paths in the work process.
+Systematic process for the capture, analysis and evaluation of competences, values and potentials, but also hard skills.
+At Valcom, diagnostics comprises AI-supported profile creation, self-assessment and 360° feedback with subsequent visualization in a radar chart as well as the well-founded derivation of recommendations for individual learning objectives and personalized learning paths in the work process.

 The 4 Competence Areas

-According to Erpenbeck/Heyse: Personal competencies (reflexively self-organized action), activity competencies (active and holistic action), professional-methodical competencies (solving problems mentally and physically) as well as social-communicative competencies (communicative and cooperative action).
+According to Erpenbeck/Heyse: personal competences (acting in a reflective, self-organized way), activity competences (acting actively and holistically), professional-methodological competences (solving problems mentally and physically) as well as social-communicative competences (acting communicatively and cooperatively).

 Digital Transformation

-Digital change in the working world through increased use of new information and communication technologies, leading to fundamental upheavals in strategy, structure, processes and culture and thus business models.
-Employees must act according to fundamentally changed rules and build new competencies.
+Digital change in the world of work through the increased use of new information and communication technologies, leading to fundamental upheavals in strategy, structure, processes as well as culture and thus business models.
+Employees must act according to fundamentally changed rules and build up new competences.

 E